IgniteUI/help-topics/topics/01_General-and-Getting-Started/15_Using-System.JS-with-IgniteUI-controls.md

 |metadata|
 -->

-# Using System.JS with Ignite UI controls
+# Using System.JS with %%ProductName%% controls

 ## Introduction

-Ignite UI controls can be loaded using standard module loaders.
+%%ProductName%% controls can be loaded using standard module loaders.
 Each module contains an AMD signature and references dependency modules.
 [System.JS](https://github.com/systemjs/systemjs) is a popular module loader which is used by the JSPM package manager.
-This topic describes how to setup System.JS to use Ignite UI controls.
+This topic describes how to setup System.JS to use %%ProductName%% controls.

 For all of the examples below command line prompt on Windows is being used.
 Similar commands can be performed in terminal on MacOS.
 Using [Visual Studio Code](https://code.visualstudio.com/) is recommended, but not required.